fortunestatistics/Customer-Behavior-and-Revenue-Using-SQL/README.md

 ## Key Files
 - `analysis.sql`: Includes main analytical queries.
 - `data_cleaning.sql`: Script for cleaning and preparing data for analysis.
-- `visualizations/dashboard.ipynb`: Jupyter Notebook for visualizing results.
+- `visualizations/dashboard.ipynb`: Tableau for visualizing results.

 ## How to Use
 1. Clone the repository.